ppy/osu-wiki/wiki/People/Tournament_Committee/en.md

 ### I need help immediately!
 What do I do?

 For immediate assistance, join the [osu!
-Discord server](https://discord.gg/ppy) and ping the `@tournament-committee` role in the `#tournaments` channel.
+Discord server](https://discord.com/invite/ppy) and ping the `@tournament-committee` role in the `#tournaments` channel.
 This should be used in emergencies requiring immediate intervention only.
 For other urgent inquiries, please open a [ticket](https://tcomm.hivie.tn/tickets) and note the urgency there.

 ## How can I help contribute?

 You can help the Tournament Committee by continuing to run excellent tournaments!
 If you have any issues or concerns regarding any aspect of a community tournament, we encourage you to bring these to our attention via the [tournament reports form](https://tcomm.hivie.tn/reports/create).

-Those who are interested in joining the committee should read through [adding new members](#adding-new-members) to learn about the team's expectations and application process.
+Those who are interested in joining the committee should read through the ["adding new members" section](#adding-new-members) to learn about the team's expectations and application process.

 ## Benefits